|Tel Aviv||3||Carlton (Premium Sea View Room/Exec. Lounge Access)|

 Today, we enter the Old City and walk to the Western Wall, the last remnant of the Second Temple and holiest site of Judaism.
 Proceed to the Southern Wall Excavations and to the original steps that lead to the Temple Mount.
 Visit the Davidson Center and explore the Herodian Temple as displayed in this modern Visitors Center with its multimedia presentation.
 Within the Jewish Quarter, we’ll visit the Cardo, once the main Byzantine shopping street.
 Walk through the extraordinary Hasmonean Tunnel, an underground tunnel excavated to expose the full length of the Western Wall (tunnel schedule permitting).

 Exiting the Tunnel, you’ll follow the steps of the Via Dolorosa through narrow alleys and souks to the Church of the Holy Sepulchre.
 Enjoy shopping in the exotic bazaar.
-Time to visit Bethlehem and the Church of the Nativity (operated by the Palestinian Authority).
-OR, visit the Friends of Zion Heritage Center celebrating the Christian Heroes who have contributed to the Jewish people and the State of Israel.
+Afternoon, optional visit to Bethlehem and the Church of the Nativity (operated by the Palestinian Authority).
+OR, visit the Friends of Zion Heritage Center celebrating the Christian Heroes who have contributed to the Jewish people and the State of Israel (included).
 These heroes come alive through cutting edge, high tech imaging, audio-visual presentations, holograms and much more.
 This evening, enjoy the “Night Spectacular” Sound & Light Show at the Citadel Museum.
 In this 45-minute state-of-the-art show, the walls of the museum come to life with a spectacular laser technology presentation about the History of the city.
-(Tickets are provided.
-Transportation not included as the venue is within walking distance from your hotel).
-Following the show, we suggest you walk through the Mamilla open air pedestrian Mall on your stroll back to the hotel.
 Overnight Jerusalem.
 (B)